MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-features.md

 When you enable monitoring for a feature, Insights automatically adds the necessary performance counters and Windows event logs to the associated data collection rule (DCR) within the cluster.
 Once the DCR is configured, you receive a success message, and the feature name changes from plain text to a clickable link on the **Overview (Preview)** tab.

-Once you enable monitoring, it takes around 20-30 minutes for Insights to start collecting data and provide health, performnce, and usage insights.
+Once you enable monitoring, it takes around 20-30 minutes for Insights to start collecting data and provide health, performance, and usage insights.

 Follow these steps to enable monitoring for a feature: